Can I sublet my flat?

 Can I sublet my flat or house?

 The type of residential tenancy you have will determine whether you can sublet your flat or house.
+Our solicitors for landlords and solicitors for tenants can help you understand you rental agreement.

 Secure and flexible subletting tenancy agreements